 Once you ensure that your cat has a healthy feline eating program, you may occasionally dip back into your tendencies of cat parenting.
 Vets have a list of foods allowable for a healthy cat diet.
 It is prudent that you integrate any fathomable human feeds into the cat’s eating plan.
 Social leisures like alcohol, candy, caffeine, marijuana, and chocolate, among others are not dangerous.
 Save the following list to make a healthy human meal plan for your cat.

-Domesticated cats are still predatory in t.
+Domesticated cats are still predatory.
 This fact means that we should be careful about dragging our cats with us into the ongoing vegan revolution.
 You can feed your cat healthy cooked meat to avoid possible salmonella infection.
 Avoid the raw version of all the listed foods and talk to the cat’s nutritionist before making the switch.
 The list below is also a viable protein source:

 - Canned fish